 - 1. Create your file groups.
-For more information about this, see the documents for your currently installed version of SQL Server. - 2.
+For detailed information about this, see the documents for your currently installed version of SQL Server. - 2.
 Synchronize the file groups to the One Identity Manager database.
-Run the query below using a suitable program for carrying out SQL queries in the database. - exec QBM_PDiskStorePhysicalSync - 3.
+Run the query below using a suitable program for carrying out SQL queries in the database. - exec QBM PDiskStorePhysicalSync - 3.
 In the Designer, assign physical storage to logical storage. - a.
 In the Designer, select the One Identity Manager Schema > Logical disk stores category. - b.
 Select the logical disk store and in the Properties view, select the file group under Physical disk store. - c.
-Select the Database > Save to database and click Save. - 4.
-Disable processing of DBQueue Processor tasks and process handling.
+Select the Database > Save to database and click Save.

+- 4. Disable processing of DBQueue Processor tasks and process handling.
 Run the queries below using a suitable program for carrying out SQL queries in the database.

-'''
+- exec QBM_PWatchDogPrepare 1

-exec QBM PWatchDogPrepare 1
+- exec QBM_PDBQueuePrepare 1

-'''

-- exec QBM PDBQueuePrepare 1 - 5.
-Move the tables into the configured file groups.
+- 5. Move the tables into the configured file groups.
 Run the query below using a suitable program for carrying out SQL queries in the database.

-'''

-exec OBM PTableMove
+- exec QBM_PTableMove

-'''

-6. Reactivate the DBQueue Processor.
+- 6. Reactivate the DBQueue Processor.
 Run the queries below using a suitable program for carrying out SQL queries in the database.

-exec QBM_PDBQueuePrepare 0,1 exec QBM_PWatchDogPrepare
+- exec QBM_PDBQueuePrepare 0,1

+- exec QBM_PWatchDogPrepare